DevSubmarine/SubBot/README.md

 # SubBot

+> This repository is now obsolete and not maintained, in favour of main [DevSubmarine Discord Bot](https://github.com/DevSubmarine/DiscordBot).

 The official DevSubmarine Discord Bot!

 Features lots of funny and silly commands to create a better user experience overall!